Mar 21, 2008

 AARON FOX: Country music is born when the country becomes a nostalgic idea.

-ROBERT: And so in America anyway, suddenly there was this dreamscape of country places that no longer exists except in heads and the music started just then.
-So if people in Los Angeles had in Chicago heard country in their minds, it seems just as logical that people who move from the country to the city in Asia in Africa and Australia might have exactly the same experience.
+ROBERT: And so, in America anyway, suddenly there was this dreamscape of country places that no longer existed except in heads, and the music started just then.
+So if people in Los Angeles and in Chicago heard country in their minds, seems just as logical that people who move from the country to the city in Asia, in Africa and Australia might have exactly the same experience.

 JAD: Yeah, but these songs are sung in English.
 If these people in these faraway places don't speak English, what are they hearing?

-ROBERT: Well, it's important to understand English and the real enthusiasts around the world are English speakers.
+ROBERT: Well, it's important to understand English, and the real enthusiasts around the world are English speakers.
 However, one explanation for its popularity elsewhere is that even if you don't speak English, the message is literally in the music itself.
-There is grammar here in the vocalization, the singers, this is a very normal country western thing they actually make a croaky sound that is very distinctive, you know, it's called…
+There is grammar here.
+In the vocalization, the singers—this is a very normal country western thing, they actually make a croaky sound that is very distinctive.

-ROBERT: It's not just the voices, by the way, says Fox.
-It—it's the instruments.
+ROBERT: And it's not just the voices by the way, says Fox.
+It's the instruments.
 The instruments seem to be crying.

-AARON FOX: In fact the steel guitar is the signature is sound of country because it's recognized as iconic of a crying human voice.
+AARON FOX: In fact, the steel guitar is the signature sound of country, because it's recognized as iconic of a crying human voice.
 It's called the crying steel.

 ROBERT: You can hear the lonesomeness.
-And what seems to come through is things just aren't what they were before.
-And all over the world where people are leaving from the country to the city, and they are in enormous numbers.
-This is a story all kinds of people can understand.
+And what seems to come roaring through, is things just aren't what they were before.
+And all over the world, where people are leaving from the country to the city, and they are in enormous numbers, this is a story all kinds of people can understand.

 AARON FOX: Country is just as much Grenadian music as it is Kentucky music.
 It's just as much Hawaiian music as it is West Virginia music.

-ROBERT: Is that when when you fill a football stadium with Dolly Parton listeners, are we saying that they're there, in part because the song she's seen are their stories, too.
+ROBERT: Are you—is that—when you fill a football stadium with Dolly Parton listeners, are we saying that they're there in part because the song she's singing are their stories too?

 AARON FOX: Yep.
 Yep.
 This is our music.

-[CLIP, Dolly Parton at concert: I've written a lot of songs about the Smoky Mountains where I grew up.
-We had a good laugh back there in heels and…]
+[ARCHIVE CLIP, Dolly Parton: I've written a lot of songs about the Smoky Mountains where I grew up.
+We had a good life back there in the hills.]

-AARON FOX: We're all going through some version of, you know, one to two or 300 years of change from being essentially peasants to being moderns.
+AARON FOX: We're all going through some version of you know, a one- to two- or three hundred-year change from being essentially peasants to being moderns.

 JAD: You can find more information about that on our website, Radiolab.org.

-CASEY: This is Casey calling from Fort Myers Beach, Florida.
+[LISTENER: This is Casey calling from Fort Myers Beach, Florida.
 Radiolab is supported in part by the National Science Foundation, and by the Alfred P. Sloan Foundation, enhancing public understanding of science and technology in the modern world.
-More information about Sloan at www.Sloane.org.
+More information about Sloan at www.Sloan.org.]

 JAD: Hello, I'm Jad Abumrad.